hyperthermia treatment for Cancer

-For centuries, fever therapy has been known to have a significant healing effect.
+For centuries, fever therapy (now known as hyperthermia treatment) has been known to have a significant healing effect.
 When you heat up cancer tissues, heat shock proteins develop, initiating immunological mechanisms of defense against cancer cells.
 Repair mechanisms in the cancer tissue after chemotherapy or irradiation get impaired by hyperthermia.
 If the chemotherapy or irradiation is performed in combination with hyperthermia these treatments are much more effective.
 Also, in many cases it is possible to use a lower dosage of chemotherapy which means less toxicity for the patient.

 During Hyperthermia therapy, tumorous tissue is heated using different techniques.
 As a result of this heating:

 • The blood and oxygen supply are reduced, causing an increase of cancer cell killing

 • The body’s own immunological defense mechanisms are activated

 Hyperthermia is applied solely or in combination with radiation, chemotherapy (possibly insulin potentiated) and nontoxic biological cancer therapies.
 Hyperthermia is also used, very successfully, in the aftercare or secondary cancer prevention.
 Especially metastasis and tumors that are inoperable or resistant to conventional treatments can be influenced favorably by hyperthermia.

 There are different forms of Hyperthermia used at these hospitals: